AdobeDocs/commerce-operations.en/help/configuration/deployment/development-system.md

 ---
 title: Development system setup
-description: Learn how to set up a developments system for the Commerce application.
+description: Learn how to set up a development system for the Commerce application.
 ---

 # Development system setup